KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 are seen as reflections of metaphysical motion.
 Each tradition becomes a language of alignment.

-Even contradiction may reveal unity
+Even contradiction may reveal consonance
 when heard through the field of resonance.

 ⚫🌀↺